Kotlin/KEEP/notes/value-classes.md

 is promising to bring user-defined primitive classes to JVM (see also [the draft JEP for primitive classes](https://openjdk.java.net/jeps/8251554) by Dan Smith).

 > The state of Valhalla document still calls them “inline classes”, but JEP draft is calling them “primitive classes”.
-It looks like JVM design team is inclining to name them primitive classes in the end.
+It looks like the JVM design team is inclined to name them primitive classes in the end.
 This name has changed multiple times (the original name was “value classes”), and the name may still change again before the final release.

 In the future, in a Valhalla-capable JVM, JVM primitive classes will enable efficient representation of Kotlin value classes with an arbitrary number of underlying fields on JVM.
 However, the existing, limited implementation of Kotlin value classes with a single underlying field has a lot of use-cases and an enormous community demand.
 We cannot wait to make it stable until Valhalla becomes available in some unclear future.
 That was a motivation to require a `@JvmInline` annotation on all Kotlin/JVM value classes even as we currently have only a single compilation strategy for them on JVM.
 It means that in Kotlin 1.5 value classes for Kotlin/JVM are declared like this: